altmp/altv-docs/articles/configs/server.md

 mapBoundsMaxY: 65536
 mapCellAreaSize: 100 #smaller areas uses more ram and less cpu

+# Defines the rate (miliseconds) in which colshape calculations should occur (dev/13.0-dev32 and higher)
+colShapeTickRate: 200

+# Defines the used logging streams (console, file, stdconsole) for the server (dev/13.0-dev32 and higher)
+logStreams: [ console, file ]

 # Defines the amount of worker threads for entity computation, like colshapes, streaming, etc. Good value is cpu count * 2
 entityWorkerCount: 8